jillhubahib/microservices_example/README.md

 #### Client/UI

-- [ ] Setup React, Tailwind and the theme to use
+- [ ] Setup StimulusJS, Tailwind CSS and the theme to use
 - [ ] Implement authentication with Auth0 (Twitter)
 - [ ] Allow user to input date and email
 - [ ] Setup RabbitMQ and then publish these inputs to it